Over a Decade of Social Opinion Mining: A Systematic Review: Review Analysis

-Table \ref{table:studies-hybrid-ml} below presents a list of ML algorithms --in total 381 in 197 studies-- that were used within the hybrid approaches.
+Table \ref{table:studies-hybrid-ml} below presents a list of machine learning algorithms --in total 381 in 197 studies-- that were used within the hybrid approaches.
 The first column indicates the algorithm, the second lists the type of learning algorithm, in terms of Supervised (Sup), Unsupervised (Unsup) and Semi-supervised (Semi-sup), and the last column lists the total number of studies using each respective algorithm.
-The SVM and NB algorithms were mostly used in supervised learning, which result corresponds to the ML-based approaches in Section \ref{sssec_ml_approaches} above.
-With respect to the latter, 76 studies used the MBNB algorithm, 19 studies the MNB and 1 study the Discriminative MNB (DMNB).
-Moreover, the LoR, DT --namely the basic ID3 (10 studies), J48 (5 studies), C4.5 (5 studies), Classification And Regression Tree (CART) (3 studies), Reduced Error Pruning (REP) (1 study), DT with AB (1 study), McDiarmid Tree \cite{Mcdiarmid1989} (1 study) and Hoeffding Tree (1 study) algorithms, RF, MaxEnt and SS (used in both supervised and unsupervised settings) algorithms were also in various studies.
-Notably, some additional algorithms from the ones used in the ML-based approaches in Section \ref{sssec_ml_approaches} above, were used in a hybrid approach, in particular, SVR \cite{Drucker1997}, ERT \cite{Geurts2006}, LMS Regression \cite{Rousseeuw1984}, MLE \cite{Fisher1925}, Hyperpipes \cite{Witten2016}, ELM \cite{Huang2006}, DAM \cite{Duan2009}, RIPPER \cite{Cohen1995}, AP \cite{Frey2007}, MIR \cite{Taddy2013}, Apriori \cite{Agrawal1994}, DS \cite{Go2009} and LP \cite{Zhu2002}.
+The SVM and NB algorithms were mostly used in supervised learning, which result corresponds to the machine learning-based approaches in Section \ref{sssec_ml_approaches} above.
+With respect to the latter, 76 studies used the MBNB algorithm, 19 studies the MNB and 1 study the Discriminative MNB.
+Moreover, the LoR, DT --namely the basic ID3 (10 studies), J48 (5 studies), C4.5 (5 studies), Classification And Regression Tree (3 studies), Reduced Error Pruning (1 study), DT with AB (1 study), McDiarmid Tree \cite{Mcdiarmid1989} (1 study) and Hoeffding Tree (1 study) algorithms, RF, MaxEnt and SentiStrength (used in both supervised and unsupervised settings) algorithms were also in various studies.
+Notably, some additional algorithms from the ones used in the machine learning-based approaches in Section \ref{sssec_ml_approaches} above, were used in a hybrid approach, in particular, SVR \cite{Drucker1997}, Extremely Randomised Trees \cite{Geurts2006}, Least Median of Squares Regression \cite{Rousseeuw1984}, Maximum Likelihood Estimation \cite{Fisher1925}, Hyperpipes \cite{Witten2016}, Extreme Learning Machine \cite{Huang2006}, Domain Adaptation Machine \cite{Duan2009}, RIPPER \cite{Cohen1995}, Affinity Propagation \cite{Frey2007}, Multinomial inverse regression \cite{Taddy2013}, Apriori \cite{Agrawal1994}, Distant Supervision \cite{Go2009} and Label Propagation \cite{Zhu2002}.